Category: GTD

 What I’ve Learned From GTD’s David Allen

-I’ve been following the GTD/Getting Things Done methodology for many years.
+I’ve been following the GTD/Getting Things Done methodology for many years, and I’ve had the opportunity to talk with author David Allen on many occasions.
 Here are some of the things I’ve learned from David that aren’t in the book.

 -